tsmx/obis-reader/README.md

    ```
    node /home/obis/obisreader/app.js
    ```
-8. As user `pi` create a service for the app by creating a systemd service file:
+8. As user `pi` create a service for the app by creating a systemd service file.
    ```
    sudo nano /lib/systemd/system/obisreader.service
    ```